 them – because of steady improvement in the economy’s performance and job-creating

-In this context, two sectors have been identified for special priority attention: business process outsourcing (BPO) and tourism.
+Two have been identified for special priority attention: business process outsourcing (BPO) and tourism.
 A third sector, biofuels, is being finalised.
-What these industries have in common is that they are labour-intensive, rapidly growing sectors worldwide, suited to South African circumstances, and open to opportunities for Broad-Based Black Economic mpowerment (BBBEE) and small business development.
+What these industries have in common is that they are labour-intensive, rapidly growing sectors worldwide, suited to South African circumstances, and open to opportunities for Broad-Based Black Economic empowerment (BBBEE) and small business development.

 BPO refers to the trend of business worldwide, especially in countries where labour is costly, to locate back-office activities such as accounts or claims processing or front office activities like call centres in cheaper centres.
 South Africa has attracted about 5 000 of such jobs from the rest of the world so far.

-The sector has the potential for 100 000 additional direct and indirect jobs by 2009.
-Government and business have a oint project, supported by the Business Trust, led by the Minister of Trade and Industry and the Chair of Standard Bank to remove obstacles and refine incentives to achieve this goal.
+Government and business have a joint project, supported by the Business Trust, led by the Minister of Trade and Industry and the Chair of Standard Bank to remove obstacles and refine incentives to achieve this goal.

 What is the NYDA JOBS Programme?

 JOBS is an online database for unemployed youth seeking employment opportunities.
 It is a product managed through the Skills Development and Transfer unit of the NYDA, and seeks to contribute to the Government’s ASGISA programme and the JIPSA initiative by helping to facilitate the link of unemployed youth to employment and other skills development related opportunities.

 So how do you access the JOBS Programme?